gardener-attic/component-cli/docs/reference/components-cli_component-archive_resources_add.md

 ### Options

 ```
-  -a, --archive string    path to the component descriptor directory
+  -a, --archive string    path to the component archive directory
   -h, --help              help for add
   -r, --resource string   The path to the resources defined as yaml or json
 ```